 Meredith felt her heartbeat suddenly begin to quicken again in her chest, her throat thickening, her stomach twisting itself into knots as her nerves began to overwhelm her once more.

 The dreaded moment had finally arrived: The Goodbye.

 And there he was, staring down at her with those eyes... and oh, those eyes.
-The color of a cloudless, vibrant summer sky, of crystal clear tropical waters, of two twin perfect aquamarine gem stones sparkling and glittering in the light; just as hypnotizing, dazzling, and brutally intense as she remembered.
+The color of a cloudless, vibrant summer sky, of crystal clear tropical waters, of two twin perfect aquamarine gem stones sparkling and glittering in the sunlight; just as hypnotizing, dazzling, and brutally intense as she remembered.
 The eyes that she always felt could penetrate down into the deepest chasms of her soul, the eyes that had cast such a powerful spell on her all those years ago...

 Feeling her knees suddenly get weak, she quickly averted her gaze, clearing her throat loudly as she tried to shake off the nostalgia.
 "Well, I really should be going," she said briskly, giving him an uneasy smile.

 Chris returned her smile reluctantly, looking wistful.
 "Yeah, I should too.
 Lots of errands I should probably be running right now."
 He gave a weak chuckle.

 She could tell he was trying to stall.
 She suddenly felt like she was being smothered to death... stifled by her constricting dress, by breathing the same air as him, by age-old, strange emotions welling up in her throat.
 Giving him one last slightly strained smile, she was about to turn on her heels when...